-The Detailed Validation Cal/Val Maturity Matrix (see Error!
-Reference source not found. for domain-independent template) provides more complete reporting of analysis behind the Validation Summary - breaking down the validation methodologies used and the results.
+The Detailed Validation Cal/Val Maturity Matrix (see Figure 2 for domain-independent template) provides more complete reporting of analysis behind the Validation Summary - breaking down the validation methodologies used and the results.
 This section is aimed at the more technically focused reader.
 Since, for a given mission multiple validation studies may be performed - for example, by the mission/vendor and/or by independent assessors - there can be multiple Detailed Validation Maturity Matrices produced and reported.